redbadger/crux/README.md

   Kotlin and TypeScript.
 Rust shells can import the core directly.
 - **Managed effects** - Side effects such as calling an API are captured as values and executed by the Shell.
-The core stays side-effect free, making it portable across platforms and allowing high-level user journey tests to run in miliseconds (rather than minutes or even hours)
+The core stays side-effect free, making it portable across platforms and allowing high-level user journey tests to run in milliseconds (rather than minutes or even hours)

 ## Getting Started